Frequently Asked Questions

 How do I Apply for Residence?

-Incoming First Year - Starting the 2013-14 academic cycle, all residence applications will now be directed through MyRes, which is operated by the University of Toronto Housing Services.
-You must confirm your interest in residence on MyRes by March 31st to qualify for the first year housing guarantee, then rank your residence preferences upon admission to the University.
-MyRes is then a gateway to the Trinity Online Residence Application, which must be completed by June 3rd.
+Incoming First Year - All residence applications for incoming students are directed through MyRes, which is operated by the University of Toronto Housing Services.
+You must confirm your interest in residence on MyRes by March 31, 2015 to qualify for the first year housing guarantee, then rank your residence preferences upon admission to the University.
+MyRes is then a gateway to the Trinity Online Residence Application, which must be completed by June 1st, 2015 (11:59 EST).
 More information is found on the Housing Services website.
 First priority in Trinity buildings is given to those admitted to Trinity College.

 ProFac (Professional Faculty) - Trinity only accepts a few incoming first year PROFAC students into residence each year, and will only consider those applicants who rank Trinity residences first.
 Upper year PROFACS who have lived in Trinity residences may apply for readmission through the Re-Admission process.
 Please contact the Office of the Dean of Students directly for more information.